Lucy Somerville Howorth

 Lucy Somerville Howorth (July 1, 1895 – August 23, 1997) was an American lawyer, feminist and politician.
-On August 18, 1917, in the State Capitol gallery in Nashville, Tennessee, she witnessed the Nineteenth Amendment to the United States Constitution being ratified, giving white women the right to vote.
+On August 18, 1917, in the State Capitol gallery in Nashville, Tennessee, she witnessed the Nineteenth Amendment to the United States Constitution being ratified, giving women the right to vote.
 This inspired her lifelong fight for the civil rights of minorities and women.
-She is also known for her New Deal legislative efforts.
+She served in the Mississippi House of Representatives from 1932-1936.
+She worked on New Deal legislation.

 Early life

-Lucy Somerville was born on July 1, 1895 in Greenville, Mississippi.
+Lucy Somerville was born on July 1, 1895, in Greenville, Mississippi.
 The daughter of Nellie Nugent Somerville, nationally known as a temperance and woman suffrage leader and the first woman to serve in the Mississippi Legislature, she was raised in an atmosphere of female equality, a rarity at that time.
-She attended Randolph-Macon Women's College, now Randolph College, in Lynchburg, Virginia, (1912–16) where she was a member of Alpha Omicron Pi fraternity, Pi Gamma Mu international honor society and the Phi Beta Kappa society.
+She attended Randolph-Macon Woman's College, now Randolph College, in Lynchburg, Virginia, (1912–16) where she was a member of Alpha Omicron Pi fraternity, Pi Gamma Mu international honor society and the Phi Beta Kappa society.